What’s on this page?

 If a student fails the screening, they must follow the screening’s directive to stay home, self-quarantine and contact a medical professional.

 If you are or become symptomatic, please self-isolate until you consult with a medical provider, such as Student Health Services.

 Employees must complete a Daily Employee Health Screening each day they plan on coming to campus, before or within one hour of reporting to work.

 You must be free of any symptoms potentially related to COVID-19, or have been evaluated and cleared by your health care provider and HR, to be eligible to report to work.

 Do not report to work.
 Or leave work, if you’re already on site.

-Immediately call UAlbany’s 24/7 Medical Reporting Hotline (518-442-1501) to leave your name and contact information.
-A Human Resources staff member will contact you with further instructions.
+Immediately call HR's Medical Reporting Hotline at 518-442-1501, and leave your name and contact information.
+An HR staff member will contact you with instructions.

 Contact your supervisor and follow normal call-in procedures.
 Your supervisor must keep any health-related information confidential and can only discuss the information with HR.

 Contact your personal physician.
 Call 911 in distress.

 The University has implemented a comprehensive and ongoing pooled surveillance testing program.
 Anyone who receives a presumptive positive surveillance test result will be promptly referred for diagnostic testing and given instructions to isolate pending results.